CourseReps/ECEN452-SP18/Students/StevenYeh/Lab9/README.md

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab9/patch_hfss_design_parameters.png)<br><br>
 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab9/patch_hfss.png)<br><br>

-The patch has VSWR of 1.0552 at 3 GHz and has a bandwidth from 2.9576GHz to 3.0420 GHz.
+The patch has VSWR of 1.0552 at 3 GHz and has a bandwidth of 84.4 MHz (2.9576GHz to 3.0420 GHz).
 As a result, the patch has the best impedance matching to the 50 Ohm at 3 GHz.
+The results achieve the requirement of VSWR below 1.2.

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab9/patch_hfss_vswr.png)<br><br>
 </b>